aholden85/servian-interview/README.md

 terraform graph | dot -Tsvg > graph.svg
 ```

+## Next Steps

+### CI/CD
+This deployment currently has a pre-requisite of there being an already built Docker image.
+Ideally we would use CircleCI or GitHub actions for the testing and building of their images, and then trigger a rebuild of the environment.
+The trigger for these actions would depend on what part of the codebase was being changed:
+* If the application code is changed, rebuild the image and coordinate the re-deployment of the contaners housing the application.
+* If the Terraform code is changed, only trigger a re-deployment of the affected infrastructure.
+Obviously these steps would need to be fleshed out much more if this was any more than a technical demo, such as a production environment.

+### Modules
+I would love to learn about, and implement, Terraform modularisation at some stage.
+While I don't believe there would be significant benefits for a project this small, it's more about re-usability of these components in other projects or deployments going forward.

 ## Alternative Solutions
 ***AKA the ones that didn't make the cut.***

 ### Automating the builds of Docker images as part of the environment deployment
-I figured that the steps from here had to be incorporating the building of an image, and the pushing of this image into an image registry, into the deployment process.
-My first iteration was using the `local-exec` provider as part of the `azurerm_container_registry` resource:
+After running into issues with pulling the Docker image from the Servian GitHub Packages registry, I looked into incorporating the building of an image, and the pushing of this image into an image registry, into the deployment process.
+Before I turned to migrating this outsite the automation process, I attempted to implement this functionality using the `local-exec` provider as part of the `azurerm_container_registry` resource:
 ```hcl
 resource "azurerm_container_registry" "acr" {
   name                     = var.acr_name